Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 - Creates or uses an existing collection named "by-laws"
 - Uses the Voyage AI embeddings for vector representation
 - Stores the complete document metadata for retrieval
+- Checks for existing by-laws to avoid duplicates

 ## Usage